QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

     For more information about `ssh-keygen`, run `man ssh-keygen`.

+**Notice:** You can skip these steps if you plan on using KeePassXC.

 2. Make a new directory `~/.config/autostart`

 3. Create the file `ssh-add.desktop` in `~/.config/autostart`